ngx-kit/ngx-kit/packages/collection/lib/ui-notification/README.md

 ],
 ```

-2. Use `KitNotificationService` api to show notifications.
+2. Use `UiNotificationService` api to show notifications.

 ## Hammerjs